open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

- - API - New convenience function to return an array of easyrtcid's which match a username. easyrtc.usernameToIds()
+ - JS Client - New convenience function to return an array of easyrtcid's which match a username. easyrtc.usernameToIds()
  - Server - New application level function for determining if an easyrtcid is currently connected. appObj.isConnected()
  - Documentation - New guide for installing EasyRTC alongside another server
  - Documentation - New guide for running EasyRTC with SSL